dglewis/twitter-scraper-finetune/docs/refactor/typescript-migration-progress.md

 - Using Zod for runtime type validation
 - Implementing proper TypeScript interfaces before code migration
 - Standardizing tweet processing with ProcessedTweet interface
+- Using static classes for utility functions like TweetFilter